jilliangmeehan/oolong/src/shelf/games/genshin/abyss/06-25/index.md

 ## overview
 ![Abyss Overview](./photos/06-25_abyss.png)

 I struggled most with the first half here — *especially* with Kongamato.
 That guy is a real sponge.
 I originally tried using Navia instead of Mavuika there, but I just couldn't get three stars in 12-2.
-I guess the "When characters have 0 Energy, DMG + 75%" ley line disorder really made a difference (🙄).
+I guess the "**When characters have 0 Energy, DMG + 75%**" ley line disorder really made a difference (🙄).

 Second half, I actually meant to use Furina instead of Sigewinne in the last slot, but I misclicked and decided to just commit to it.
 Close enough!
 My preferred Skirk team is actually Escoffier/Sigewinne/Furina, but I used Rosaria here for some extra cryo + the crit rate buff.[^1]